 Social Studies

-The class uses the McGraw Hill textbook series to discuss American History through the development of the Constitution.
 The curriculum studies American Indian cultures, European exploration, colonization, settlement, revolution against British rule, the founding of the Republic, and the beginnings of the United States.
-Students develop a solid understanding of the main components and characteristics of the United States government, and can identify and explain key ideas in government from the colonial and founding periods that continue to shape civic and political life.
+Students develop a solid understanding of the main components and characteristics of the Constitution and the United States government, and can identify and explain key ideas in government from the colonial and founding periods that continue to shape civic and political life.

 Religion

-Students use Loyola Press’s Christ Our Life religion textbook to grow in our appreciation of the Church as a worshiping community.
+Students grow in our appreciation of the Church as a worshiping community.
 They learn about the four pillars of the Church: the Apostle's Creed, Sacraments, Commandments, and Prayer and discuss and understand that Christ is present among us in the Eucharistic Liturgy and in the sacraments.
-Students discuss all the parts of the Mass and their significance as they prepare to receive the Eucharist.
-In addition, the students participate in the planning and preparation of the school liturgies throughout the school year.
+Students discuss all the parts of the Mass and participate in planning and leading school liturgies throughout the year.
 They develop a deep understanding that we can worship God through prayer, loving service, and celebrating the liturgical seasons.

-Enrichment classes: P.E., Art, Music, Technology, and Spanish
+Enrichment classes include Physical Education, Art, Music, Technology, Library and Spanish.

 Teacher: Brennan Striegel